juboyer26/camagru/README.md

 - Set auth_username = ENTER YOUR EMAIL HERE
 - Set auth_password = ENTER YOUR GMAIL PASSWORD
 - Save and close sendmail.ini

+### How to run the program
+1. Open XAMPP
+- Click on the start button for "Apache"
+- Click on the start button for "MySQL"
+2. Open a web browser of your choosing
+- Type the following in your search bar "http://localhost/camugru/"